TargetProcess/taucharts-docs/basic/guide.md

 ```

 ##Coordinate grid
-If you want draw coordinate grid, you can set *showGridLines*:
+If you want draw coordinates grid, you can set *showGridLines*:
 ```javascript
    var guide = {
         showGridLines:'xy' //show vertical and horizontal line